Human, Social, and Political Sciences

 Careers and graduate opportunities

 HSPS graduates are equipped with transferable skills that are highly valued in multiple sectors and disciplines.
-Recent graduates have proceeded to research (both academic and policy), the Civil Service (including the Foreign Office), journalism, management consultancy, national and international non-governmental organisations and development agencies, law, teaching, publishing, health management, and public relations.
+Graduates of HSPS at King’s regularly go on to research Master's and PhDs within Cambridge and at other Universities in the UK and abroad.
+Recent graduates have also proceeded to build successful careers in research (both academic and policy), the Civil Service (including local government and the Foreign Office), journalism, independent film, national and international non-governmental organisations and development agencies, law, teaching, drama, publishing, management consultancy, health management, and public relations.

 Jude Brown, a smiling woman with tied back blonde hair and a black jumper.
 She is standing in front of a monochrome abstract artwork.